medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 ## CUT&RUN Analysis
 <p align="justify">
 Raw sequencing output was processed to coverage and peak files as described in the methods section of the publication.
-Here only the subsequently used scripts for quality control and analysis are described and made available.
+We provide here all scripts used according to following workflow as well as important output concerning quality control to ensure reproducibility.

 The complete workflow:

 ![Alt text](./CnR_Workflow.png)

+#### Scripts:
+* 01_run_fastp.sh -> filtering of raw reads; MultiQC reports of raw and filtered data is provided in metadata folder
+* 02_run_bowtie2.sh -> alignment to mm10 genome
+* 03_run_RmBlacklist.sh -> removal of blacklisted regions known to give artifical signals; input: BAM files and mm10-blacklist.v2.bed
+* 04_run_BAMsort.sh -> sort by coordinates for further usage
+* 05_run_picardAddRG.sh -> add @RG information since this is needed for Picard MarkDuplicates
+* 06_run_picardMarkDup.sh -> mark duplicates in all files
+* 07_run_picardRmDup.sh -> remove duplicates from control groups (IgG and HDAC1-cKO)
+* 08_CutAndRun_DuplicationRate.R -> plot distribution of duplication rates for all groups as quality control; input: TXT files from Picard summary; output: PicardDuplication.pdf
+* 09_run_FragmentLen.sh -> get fragment lengths; output: TXT files with fragment lengths
+* 10_CutAndRun_FragmenthLength.R -> plot fragment length distributions for all groups as quality control; input: TXT files with fragment lengths, output: FragmentLength<Target>.pdf, FragmentLengthViolinPlots.pdf